Skip to content

 `git status --short --branch`.
 Report which install path succeeded and what

-files were generated (especially `.slipway.yaml` and adapter directories).
+files were generated (especially `.slipway.yaml` and adapter directories for

 The rest of this section is the canonical guidance the agent will read after fetching this page.